 This strategic plan represents the views of hundreds of colleagues and partners inspired by the aims of UBC Health.
-Empowered by the shared conviction that the university can and must-progress far beyond its achievements to date in advancing collaborative health education and research, we challenged each other to define success, affirm our objectives, and agree on areas of focus that demand a joint approach.
+Empowered by the shared conviction that the university can-and must-progress far beyond its achievements to date in collaborative health, we challenged each other to define success, affirm our objectives, and agree on areas of focus that demand a joint approach.
 The result is a plan that both propels UBC's ambitions and complements and connects the plans of the academic units delivering outstanding research and education in their respective domains of health and healthcare.